Shapemaximize playTriangle

 Doug Wilcoxson became vice president for student development.

 The student government created “Legacy Games” to revive the tradition of healthy class competition.
 The games were aimed at the eager but non-athlete student.
 Competition was held on a class basis in such games as “water balloon launch,” capture the flag and dodge ball, along with more conventional sports.
 This was intended to “build traditions for people to talk about and remember.”
-Also included were a Rubik’s Cube contest and a cook-off using only ingredients found in the cafeteria.
+Also included were a Rubik’s Cube contest and a cook-off using only ingredients found in the dining hall.

 Blue recycling bins were distributed in April as part of the Cornerstone Project emphasis on “stewardship.”